donmendelson/orchestra-transposer/orchestra2unified.md

 [Seems to be a bug in Basic as it is not consistent within a single field -> enter SPEC issue]

 ## Default Presence Attribute
-The attribute `required`defaults to zero.
+The attributes `notReqXML` and `required` default to zero.
 Unified no longer provides this value explicitly.